21 minutes with Elizabeth Weinberg

 Elizabeth: Everything goes by really slowly.
 With photography, you can look at the back of the camera and go, "Ok, we got it," and then you move on.
 But with video, you really need to go at things much more meticulously.
 You need to get stuff in different angles; maybe the focus pull wasn't 100 percent correct and you need to go back and redo it.
 It's almost like going from 2D to 3D, really.
 It's like you're sculpting something out of clay instead of drawing—it's just a longer process.

 Elizabeth: I like to shoot very quickly so, for me, I had to learn to slow down a little bit, which is also a good practice in any regard.
 When you shoot something, there's so much work that goes into it later.
-You have so many more options; you have the sound; you have the edit; you have the colour; you have so many different ways of presenting it.
+You have so many more options; you have the sound; you have the edit; you have the color; you have so many different ways of presenting it.
 But I like those challenges.
 Like, the thing I shot last week—it's going to be interesting to dive into the edit and figure out what I'll do with it.
 So yeah, a lot more stuff goes into it.

 Mo: How have you challenged yourself in your career?